Recreational vehicles are common and welcome in Banff National Park. And there are plenty of ways to explore the park easily when you’re camping here.

 - Read on, or download a PDF RV guide for exploring the park outside of your RV.

 Leave your RV at Tunnel Mountain or Two Jack campground and start your adventure by hopping on transit to downtown Banff.
-It’s free.
+It’s free throughout the summer.

-- Head to the Banff Train Station for the free shuttle to Lake Louise.
+- Head to the Banff Train Station for the shuttle to Lake Louise.

 - Visiting for the day?
 Park and Roam.
 An unlimited day pass is just $5.
 Park in designated, long-term RV parking areas and hop on a Roam Transit bus.